Central Electricity Regulatory Commission v. National Hydroelectric Power Corporation Limited

 Relevant Facts of the Case

-- A necessity was felt to avoid delay in the process of serving and consequent piling up of arrears.
+- Due to a case pendency and urgency problem in the Courts, it was necessary to avoid delay in process-serving (such as serving court notices) and consequent piling up of arrears.

 Opinion of the Bench

-- Service of notices may be served by e-mail in addition to the normal mode of service.
-For this purpose, the advocate-on-record will furnish a soft copy of the appeal/petition in PDF format to the filing counter at the time of filing the appeal/petition.
+- The bench noted the importance of expediting process-serving.
+Therefore, they allowed for the service of notices through e-mail in addition to the normal modes of service.
+The advocate-on-record will furnish a soft copy of the appeal/petition in PDF format to the filing counter at the time of filing the appeal/petition.

-- The advocate-on-record shall also submit e-mail addresses of the respondents to the filing counter simultaneously.
+- The bench also directed that AOR submit the respondent’s email addresses to the filing counter simultaneously.
 This will be in addition to the hard copy submission.

-- Within two weeks from the order, the Cabinet Secretariat shall also provide centralised e-mail addresses of various Ministries/Departments/Regulatory Authorities along with the names of the Nodal Officers, if already appointed for the purposes of the service.
+- Furthermore, the Supreme Court bench declared that within two weeks from the order, the Cabinet Secretariat must list the centralised e-mail addresses of various Ministries/Departments/Regulatory Authorities along with the names of the Nodal Officers, if already appointed to expedite their service.

 Final Decision

-- It was directed that a copy of the order shall be sent to all the High Courts for necessary action.
+- The bench admitted the appeals while directing that a copy of the order be sent to all the High Courts for necessary action.